MTX Services Reference

 jobs

-is the maximum number of parallel asynchronous jobs for one databaseclusterSize
+— max number of parallel asynchronous jobs per databaseclusterSize

 dependencies